 Towards the end of the financial year the pace at which funding provided increased significantly with the Council's anticipated deficit unwinding to the point that funding ran ahead of expenditure.
 Whilst this provides some resilience for the immediate future, this position is not expected to be sustained in the long term.
 Significant caution is advised when making reference to Council Reserves as they are subject to their own policy and strategy with much of this new funding being for specific purposes.
 They also represent a point in time with limited assurances on the sufficiency of future funding levels and the planned path to recovery yet to be fully formed.
 The development of an earmarked element of the General Fund set aside to accommodate Covid Recovery is a prudent way to manage the future cost implications of the Council's next steps.
 This therefore represents a timing difference between funds being set aside and their eventual use.
-To make reference to the increase in balances without acknowledging these wider implications would be to misrepresent the overall financial position of the Council and not account for the longer-term risks associated with Covid.
+To make reference to the increase in balances without acknowledging these wider implications would be to misrepresent the overall financial position of the Council and not account for the longer-term risks associated with Covid-19.

-During the course of the year the publication of the Coronavirus Act on the 6 April 2020, and subsequently extended for reporting provisions for the 2020/21 financial year, was a material consideration and included a number of significant requirements for the Council to apply.
+During the course of the year the Coronavirus Act on the 6 April 2020 extended reporting provisions for the 2021/22 financial year, which was a material consideration and included a number of significant requirements for the Council to apply.
 Provisions in relation to housing, vulnerable children and adults, justice, alcohol licencing and the functioning of public bodies were applied and this, along with a range of other resource prioritisation actions through Command and Control arrangements reshaped the focus of Council operations during the year.
-This has had the impact of causing significant variation in Council expenditure profiles established as part of the 2020/21 Budget, which was set in the month prior to the pandemic taking hold.
+This has had the impact of causing significant variation in Council expenditure profiles established as part of the 2021/22 Budget, which was set during the pandemic.
 The provisions of the Act were temporary but proportionate to the threat faced.
-They were only intended to be in place as long as required to respond to the situation and may change throughout the course of the year.
-Whilst the provisions of the Act are intended to be short lived there will be long term implications and the full extent of is only now beginning to emerge and planned for over the medium to long term.
+They were only intended to be in place as long as required to respond to the situation and have, and will continue to, change.
+Whilst the provisions of the Act are intended to be short lived there will be long term implications and the full extent of is only now beginning to emerge and be planned for over the medium to long term.